zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 a model is wrong declared.
 Next I wrot a converter from RealESRGAN to ESRGAN.
 This converter works so far quite good.</p>

+## Testing

+<p align="justify">For testing purpose I wrote an upscaler for
+ESRGAN and an upscaler for RealESRGAN.
+Both are upscaling an image and simply save them.</p>

+<p align="justify">I used these two upscalers next to an experimental
+version of my Lazy Image Upscaler to check that the converter are working the right way.</p>

 ## Easy Way to Test the Converter

 ### Installation